USCIS immigration forms: Appeal forms

 There is no standalone appeals process for Form I-765.

 The form is usually applied for in conjunction with another form that grants the underlying authorization, and a denial of the other form can be appealed.

 Form I-797

 Form I-797 is a form used by the USCIS to issue approval of status or notice of receipt for applications.
 It is not a form that people can fill out.

 Form-filling guidelines

 The USCIS website includes a number of tips for people filing USCIS forms, including suggestions to download the latest version from the website, use black ink, and start with a clean form in case of errors.
 All supporting documents must be included in the application, and documents not in English must include a certified English translation.

 Law resource NOLO emphasizes the importance of filling in all fields, even if it's filled with "N/A", and being accurate and consistent.
 NOLO also places emphasis on getting one's name correct.

+Translated Document Requirements

+USCIS requires all non-English documents to be accompanied by a certified translation.
+A certified translation by official USCIS standard is a translation that follows the following guidelines: